Summary of How to Choose a VPN

 The website of a VPN is its public face.
 Careful perusal can reveal if that “face” is deceptive or not:

 - Are there other overzealous claims on the website?
-(SaferVPN, NordVPN, IPVanish, PureVPN all claim they are the “fastest.”)
+(SaferVPN, NordVPN, IPVanish, PureVPN all claim their connections are the “fastest.”)

 - Is there a “hard-sell” mentality on the website with pop-ups and misleading “discount” pricing? (“This discount is only good for the next 9 hr 39 min” (or whatever) as the pop-ups repeatedly exclaim on NordVPN, HideMyAss, Surfshark and some other VPN websites.)